 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

-Notes The joinery is consistent with age and type and the kitchen fittings are affected by wear and tear.
+Notes The joinery is consistent with the age and type and the kitchen fittings are affected by wear and tear.

 Chimney breasts and fireplaces

-Repair category -
+Repair category 1

-Notes None.
+Notes No significant visible defects.

 Internal decorations

 Repair category 1

-Notes No significant visible defects.
+Notes The decoration is worn in places.

 Cellars

 Repair category -

-Notes N/a.
+Notes None.

 Electricity

 Repair category 1

-Notes It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
+Notes It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1st January 2005.
+The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.

 Gas

 Repair category 1

 Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
-Please note that the gas meter should not be positioned close to the electricity meter and/or electrical distribution equipment (or any other ignition source) unless separated by a fire-resistant partition.